 This year marks the 130th anniversary of the formation of The Merchants Trust.
 Its aims today are the same as its aims at launch: to deliver healthy growth of both capital and income for the ordinary investor.

-Professional investor Nick Greenwood picks three unloved investment trusts that are trading on big discounts to their net asset values.
+Professional investor Nick Greenwood of selects three investment trusts that are trading at a discount to buy now.

 These aircraft-leasing funds were hit by fears over their planes’ resale value.
 Now, they look cheap.